samiahmedsiddiqui/http-auth/readme.txt

 Tags: Auth, http-auth, authentication, http authentication, brute attack, brute-force, restrict pages, restrict site, login, admin, crawler, crawl, locked
 Requires at least: 3.5
 Tested up to: 4.9
-Stable tag: 0.3
+Stable tag: 0.3.1
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 Keeps you to secure your whole site on the development time and admin pages from the Brute attack.

 == Description ==
-Enabling this plugin allows you to set up Http authentication on your site.
-You can easily set username and password for Http Authentication.
+Enabling this plugin allows you to set up HTTP Authentication on your site.
+You can easily set username and password for HTTP Authentication.

 This plugin helps: